 This pre-packaged offer contains 50 seedlings that will grow into prime sources of food or cover for wildlife.
 Each package contains 10 species, and all species are suitable for both northern and southern Idaho.
-You will receive American plum, Chokecherry, Autumn-olive, Rugosa rose, Common wild apple, Serviceberry, Skunkbush sumac, Rocky Mountain juniper, Blue spruce, and Austrian pine.
+You will receive American plum, chokecherry, common wild apple, golden currant, serviceberry, oakleaf sumac, western sand cherry, Rocky Mountain juniper, blue spruce, and Austrian pine.